productivity

 Please feel free to “borrow” the ideas below and bring them to market.
 I will happily beta test!

 1. Built-in USB wall charger.
+(Edit 11-Feb-2012: See my follow-up post.)
 A 1-gang USB wall charger that installs in a standard electrical box, available in white with a Decora faceplace.
 I want 6 USB ports and zero outlets.
 Maybe also a version with 1 outlet and 3 USB ports.
 I would buy a lot of these, especially if they had a bit of surge suppression in them.
 I know about the FastMac USB plate and I have 2 or 3 of them sitting in a box, but they are ugly and don’t provide enough ports.
 I am using a 4-port USB wall charger in the interim.
 This particular model has a cheaply machined AC plug, so it often falls out of the wall socket, especially in hotels with often-used sockets.

 2. Shaun Fynn’s paper tray system (pictured below; sorry for the poor link, but his site is Flash).
 Apparently this is no longer on the market.
 What I really love is the under-stated nature of the trays (no walls), the “rubber garden” for holding small items like pens, zero desktop footprint, and the arms for moving the trays around (so they can be pulled forward to retrieve or triage, and pushed back out of the way).